 REVENUE FORECAST

-In November of each year, the Governor’s Office of Planning and Budget, the Office of the Legislative Fiscal Analyst and the Utah State Tax Commission revise the state’s revenue forecast and develop a new consensus revenue forecast for the upcoming fiscal year.
-The governor’s budget recommendations are based on this forecast.
-The consensus revenue forecast is also updated during the legislative general session.
-The economic indicator projections used in the consensus process are formed through the state's Revenue Assumptions Working Group, which is comprised of state economists and field experts from the Governor's Office of Planning and Budget, Office of the Legislative Fiscal Analyst, Utah State Tax Commission, Utah Department of Workforce Services, and the University of Utah, among other representatives.
+Each November, the Governor’s Office of Planning and Budget (GOPB), Office of the Legislative Fiscal Analyst (LFA),and the Utah State Tax Commission engage in a consensus process to forecast state revenue collections for the current and upcoming fiscal years.
+These forecasts are based on economic indicator projections provided by the state’s Revenue Assumptions Working Group, which includes economists and field experts from the GOPB, LFA, Utah State Tax Commission, Utah Department of Workforce Services, University of Utah, and other representatives.

 BUDGET PREPARATION